Dhii/output-renderer-abstract/README.md

 of output renderers.
 The classes are meant to implement functionality for interfaces in [`dhii/output-renderer-interface`], although of course they can be used for other purposes.
 This is a good place to start of you are creating your own renderer of a new kind.
+If you are looking for a little more specialized yet common functionality that extends this, see [`dhii/output-renderer-base`].

 ### Classes
 - [`AbstractBlock`] - Intended for [`BlockInterface`], which is usually